 The shape of MMF reform has been influenced by a turf war among regulators as the SEC has battled with bank regulators both about the need for additional reforms and about the structure and timing of those reforms.
 Bank regulators have been influential in shaping the terms of the debate by using banking rhetoric to frame the narrative of MMF fragility.
 This rhetoric masks a critical difference between banks and MMFs – asset segregation.
 Unlike banks, MMF sponsors have assets and operations that are separate from the assets of the MMF itself.
 This difference has caused the SEC to mistake sponsor support as a weakness rather than a key stability-enhancing feature.
 As a result, the SEC mistakenly adopted reforms that burden sponsor support instead of encouraging it.

 As this article explains, required sponsor support offers a novel and simple regulatory solution to MMF fragility.
 Accordingly this article proposes that the SEC require MMF sponsors explicitly to guarantee the $1 share price.
 Taking sponsor support out of the shadows embraces rather than ignores the advantage that MMFs offer over banks through asset partitioning.
 At the same time, sponsor support harnesses market discipline as a constraint against MMF risktaking and moral hazard.

 Regulation of financial markets, banking regulation, securities law and regulation, money market funds, mutual funds, MMFs, SEC, securities, net asset value, financial crisis, shadow banking, systemic risk, financial crisis

 Fisch, Jill E., "The Broken Buck Stops Here: Embracing Sponsor Support in Money Market Fund Reform" (2015).
-Faculty Scholarship at Penn Law.
+All Faculty Scholarship.
 1324.